RogueWarrior34/HRManagementApp/README.md

     - To use File handling, include dl in your classpath.
       - *designation.data* will be created when you add your first designation through the application(Custom file is not recommended).
     - To use SQL database, include dbdl in your classpath.
-        - Make sure to create appropriate tables for Designations and Employee.
+        - Make sure to create appropriate database and tables for Designations and Employee.
         - I have created the Designation table as :-
              - code int primary key auto_increment,
              - title char(35) not null unique